Self-help topics available to members and associate members.

 Please consider becoming an Associate Member.

 This archive contains some useful information on how to appeal your property assessment, prepared by prominent Toronto lawyer and Queen's Counsel Bruce Haines.
-The file includes documents, forms, and general background that will assist property owners in understanding the process
+The file includes documents, forms, and general background and summary of the Assessment Review Board rules on how to proceed that may assist property owners in understanding the process.

 note: As a result of public complaint, in 2006 the Office of the Ombudsman of Ontario issued a Report critical of MPAC's policies and procedures and property assessments were frozen until January 2008.
 Some key recommendations from the Ontario Ombudsman have not, as yet, been implemented.